DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2022.md

 You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione10.pdf).

 If you want to see how to solve the exercise on the generator of the representation of $SO(1,1)$ without knowing anything about Lie groups and algebras, you can find the solution from Molinari's notes [here](http://wwwteor.mi.infn.it/~molinari/METODI/TEST/2017_6_27_scan.pdf).

+## Lecture 11: Infinite dimensional, separable, Hilbert spaces and Operators on them (23/05/2022)
+You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/Lezione11.pdf).